 A plan of insurance designed to insure against a decline in rainfall in a designated area called a grid.
 The coverage is based on the rainfall within a specific grid rather than specific farm locations.
-Pasture Rangeland, Forage (PRF), Annual Forage (AF) and Apiculture (Beekeeping) are covered using this type of insurance.
+Rainfall Index Policies such as Pasture Rangeland, Forage (PRF), Annual Forage (AF) and Apiculture (Beekeeping) are covered using this type of insurance.

 RAN – See RMA Assigned Number